search-rug/phd-thesis-template/README.md

 Provide any feedback related to these guidelines and the template by:
 - opening an issue in the repository;
-- submitting a commit; or
+- submitting a pull-request or
 - messaging your supervisor.